robinisaksson/verktyget/README.md

-# Verktyget.js
+# Work in progress.

-## Work in progress.
-I do not recommend anyone to use this... just yet
+Please wait for first functional version :)